aghArdeshir/aghardeshir.github.io/blog/why-we-sleep.md

 Recently I finished reading a book called "Why We Sleep" by "Matthew Walker".

-It was so good that I felt I had to share it in a blog post.
+It was so good that  I had to share it in a blog post.

 ![Why We Sleep by Matthew Walker](./why-we-sleep-cover.jpg)

-The book first forms a question: "Why did evolution design sleep, while it does not seem to be beneficial: because you can't search for food while asleep and also also can't protect yourself from predators in case of attack."
-If that question makes you curious too, or if you think sleeping is a waste of time, or if you don't really feel awake & energetic during the day, or if you sleep less than 7:30~8:30 hours a night, then I highly recommend this book to you.
-This book helps you (as it helped me) love the sleep and even get excited about it.
+The book first forms a question: "Why did evolution design sleep, while it does not seem to be beneficial in any evolutionary way?
+You can't search for food while asleep and also also can't protect yourself from predators in case of attack."
+If that question makes you curious too, or if you think sleeping is a waste of time, or if you don't really feel awake and energetic during the day, or if you sleep less than 7:30~8:30 hours a night, then I highly recommend this book to you.
+This book helps you fall in love with sleep and get excited about it.

 Here I list the most interesting topics you can learn about by reading this scientific book: